School of Origin and 'Base' School

 If Special Education Services assigns a student with an IEP to a specific school/classroom that best meets the student's educational needs, the student in transition will attend the school placement.
 If a parent/guardian/caregiver does not agree with the placement, the parent/guardian/caregiver should follow the appeals process through Special Education Services.
 Any student assigned by Special Education Services and has transportation as a service written in the IEP will receive transportation.

-If a parent/guardian/caregiver/youth applies for a magnet school or other application school while experiencing homelessness and is approved, the student will receive the same mode of transportation as housed students.
+If a parent/guardian/caregiver/youth applies for a magnet school or other application school while in transition and is approved, the student will receive the same mode of transportation as housed students.
 For example, a student living in a shelter applies to an application school and is accepted.
 The student in the shelter would use the same transportation as any housed student.
 No special contract transportation through the McKinney-Vento Program would be provided because the family chose a school that was not the attendance area school or the school of origin, as per federal law.
 Thus, the family is subject to comparable transportation services.